 Once implantation occurs, a hormone called human chorionic gonadotropin or hCG is produced, and this is what pregnancy tests detect to deliver a positive result.

-Hormone changes around the time of implantation can cause a range of symptoms that you should be aware of if you're wanting to conceive, although not everyone will experience the same signs.
+Hormone changes around the time of implantation can cause a range of symptoms that you should be aware of if you're wanting to conceive, although not everyone will experience implantation symptoms.

 Implantation symptoms are usually temporary and will either go away on their own or can be treated with over-the-counter pain relief, although some symptoms (such as nausea) may continue into the pregnancy.

-You should speak to your doctor or a pharmacist before taking any pain relief medication during pregnancy.
+You should speak to your GP or a pharmacist before taking any pain relief medication during pregnancy.

 Implantation symptoms usually only last a few days, and gradually lead to more obvious pregnancy symptoms.